-- Aside from abnormally high temperatures experienced in Siberia – a similar phenomenon recently occurred in the western region of North America that led to xxx deaths – a prolonged drought and what has been described to be the driest summer in 150 years has contributed to the intensity of this year’s wildfires.
+- Aside from abnormally high temperatures experienced in Siberia – a similar phenomenon recently occurred in the western region of North America that led to more than 700deaths – a prolonged drought and what has been described to be the driest summer in 150 years has contributed to the intensity of this year’s wildfires.
 Locals have also laid blame on poor forest management and preparedness, neglect of fire safety rules, a ban on purging dry grass, and the climate crisis.

 - Experts fear the forest fires could significantly damage the region’s ecosystem, both short-term and long term.